hrmsautran/workshop-cpro-git/README.md

 # workshop-cpro-git
-This is a test repository, to learn about git on cpro workshop about git! =D
+This is a test repository, to learn about git on cpro workshop about git!

+Here, my first change!